 Do you believe that God will make your valley of trouble a door of hope?

 Father, I pray for my dear friend.
 I thank you that you are with them.
 That you love them and you have a good plan for their life.
-Help them to be rooted and grounded in your love.
+Father, help them to be rooted and grounded in your love.
 Help them to know the truth, because truth brings freedom.
-Help them to know what their next right step is and then have the courage to obey you.
+Guide them to know what their next right step is and then have the courage to obey you.
 Guide them.
 Father, turn their valley of trouble into a door of hope.
 Thank you, Father.
 Amen.